gutshotexist/nftinder/README.md

 - Swipe left or right to view different NFTs
 - Save your favorite NFTs to a favorites list
 - View details for each NFT, including name, price, volume, collection name, and image
-- Click on the collection name to view the collection on Element Market

 ## Installation